pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # A relative advantage

+To summarize, in my view we need technology to help us with two things that are actually very complementary: we need a way to preserve and expose our own individual journeys of discovery, and guides to help us through the process.

 When it comes down to it, making the transition to this new culture is, in large part, a user experience problem.
 Going back to Everett Rogers'
 <cite>Diffusion of Innovations</cite>, we need an advantage over the current